cdklabs/construct-hub/docs/operator-runbook.md

 ### Storage Disaster

 Every deployment of Construct Hub automatically allocates a failover bucket for every bucket it creates and uses.
-The failover buckets are created with the exact same properites as the original buckets, but are not activated by default.
+The failover buckets are created with the exact same properties as the original buckets, but are not activated by default.
-They exist in order for operators to perform scheduled snapshots of the original data, in preparation for a disater.
+They exist in order for operators to perform scheduled snapshots of the original data, in preparation for a disaster.

 Construct Hub deployments provide CloudFormation outputs that list out the necessary commands you need to run in order to create those snapshots, and backup your data into the failover buckets.